antoinesauray/iadvize-test/README.md

 I used **Scala** for the API.
 The main reason is because that is the language I would use at iAdvize.
 I also used **Python** to write a scrapper and parser file.

 ## Storage
 I used a **PostGreSQL** database for storing the data.
 At first I planned on using SQlite, but it turns out the support of Scala Slick for SQlite type is a bit chaotic (especially for date/time).
 I decided to switch to PGSQL because it is a common production RDMS.
-I did not use MongoDB because nowadays, it is not a viable option anymore (less efficient than PGSQL to treat JSON)
+I did not use MongoDB because nowadays, it is not a viable option anymore (less efficient than PGSQL to store JSON)

 ## How to use
 ```bash